 Tennis Elbow Risk Factors

 Despite its name, most people who suffer from this condition do not necessarily play tennis.
-The most significant risk factor is repetitive movement, such as those required in certain professions, for example; painters, assembly line workers, plumbers, carpenters, or anyone who has to constantly sit at a desk using a computer without proper ergonomics.
+The most significant risk factor of tennis elbow is repetitive movement, such as those required in certain professions, for example; painters, assembly line workers, plumbers, carpenters, or anyone who has to constantly sit at a desk using a computer without proper ergonomics.

 It can also happen to athletes who play contact sports or constantly have to bend and extend their arms, such as sports where throwing or hitting a ball is involved.